keyboardio/Kaleidoscope/docs/layers.md

 the most recently activated layer - the firmware will look the code up from layer 1, without looking at layer 2.
 It would only look at layer 2 if the key was transparent on layer 1.

+[^1]: Except that the base layer is always active implicitly, so if all active
+    layers are transparent for a particular key, its value will come from the base layer.